 At Better2Know, we often receive questions from our patients about various health concerns.
 One recent query stood out: “Does Bacterial Vaginosis (BV) count as a sexually transmitted infection (STI)?”
 This question arose after a reader experienced BV following sexual intercourse.

 Understanding BV and its causes is crucial for any sexually active woman.
-While BV is not classified as an STI, it can be influenced by sexual activity.
+While BV is not classified as an STI, we only see it in sexually active women, and it can be influenced by sexual activity.

 Keep reading to find out more!